Atilano005/FactuMatico/README.md

 The first actually useful program I ever put together.
-It calculates the value of the tax for a product in a way that it is included in the final price in a neatly rounded and cash friendly way.
+It calculates the value of the tax for a product in a way that it is included in the final price in a neatly rounded and cash friendly sum.

 First it prompts the user for the days exchange rate, and uses it to return the prices in local currency.